Last updated on

 Instead, you type something like “Chicago restaurants” or perhaps even something more specific, such as “pizzeria” and the name of a neighborhood in Chicago.

 And the restaurants that show up for that search result?
-They were smart enough to use location-based SEO to optimize their websites.
+They were smart enough to use local SEO to optimize their websites.
 They built their sites around the location-based keywords that you used to search.

 … Google is getting better and better at creating location based search results on the more generic topics where people are likely looking for something in the city they’re searching… like “restaurants”, “plumbers”, and “real estate agents”.
 But for the sake of what most real estate investors want to rank for, Google hasn’t quite figured out how to know the most relevant location to serve up results for terms like “investment properties”… so they show national results.